 Another reason might be that the stated partnership aims no longer fit with the structure of the partnership.

 A third motive might be that the partnership was established with a specifically defined time limit in mind.

-However, if it is time for the partnership to wind up, a good idea for the charity is to refer to the exit strategy it should develop as part of the partnership agreement.
+However, if it is time for the partnership to wind up, a good idea for your charity is to refer to the exit strategy that should be developed as part of the partnership agreement.

-This strategy should provide the charity with a good starting point when concluding the partnership.
+This strategy should provide your charity with a good point of reference when concluding the partnership.